 Hands-on Programs for Teens and Kids

 While campers are not required to reside at NYFA, our teen summer camps are designed to be overnight sleepaway programs.
-The housing offered is fully-furnished rooms, which include a refrigerator, microwave, internet, air conditioning, and a private bathroom.
+Our student housing is only a short commute from our campus in a newly renovated residential building.
+At the residence, students will live in fully-furnished rooms, which include a refrigerator, microwave, internet, air conditioning, and a private bathroom.
 The accommodations include 24-hour security and laundry facilities on the premises.

-Students in our day camp will need to provide their own bag lunch.
-All students will remain on-campus during their lunch break.
+During our day camps, kids will need to provide their own bag lunch.
+Students will remain on the New York campus during their lunch break.